QuickFlo/QuickForms/docs/guide/components.md

 ## JsonField

-Renders a JSON editor for freeform object configuration.
+A lightweight JSON code editor powered by [CodeMirror 6](https://codemirror.net/) with syntax highlighting, linting, and auto-formatting.

 ### Handles

 - `type: 'object'` with `additionalProperties` but no defined `properties`
 - Any field with `x-render: 'jsoneditor'`

-### Example Schema
+### Example Schemas

 **Auto-detected (freeform object):**
 ```typescript